jpdevries/emosvg/README.md

 ### 😎 Hiding Icons from Screen Readers

 Emoji are implicitly accessible!
 There is no need to add alt text or labels.
-If you'd like to use Emoji strictly visually and hide them from screen readers use the `aria-hidden` attribute.
+If you'd like to use Emoji strictly visually and hide them from screen readers use the `aria-hidden`&nbsp;attribute.

 ```html
 <h1>